 Knowing English is great, isn’t it?
 You can watch blockbuster hits in the original version, understand the lyrics of your favorite songs, and travel the world with minimal hassle.

 There’s just one problem: 80% of the world doesn’t speak English.
-If that surprises you, you should get out more.
-And if you already knew that, have you ever thought about the potential of those untapped markets?
+Think about that.
+Have you ever thought about the potential of those untapped markets?

 Think no more.
-Just tap a button and that video you filmed is instantly translated and transcribed into hundreds of languages at native-speaking quality.
+Just tap a button and that video you filmed is instantly translated and transcribed into hundreds of languages at native-speaker quality.

 How?
 With Unbabel: a sophisticated augmented intelligence service, where machines and humans work together to boost your company’s reach.